 Kévin Huguenin (Professor – group leader)

 Gaël Bernard (PhD candidate)

-Gaël Bernard is a PhD candidate (enrolled at both UNIL and UToronto) working under the co-supervision of Prof. Periklis Andristos (UToronto) and Prof. Kévin Huguenin (UNIL).
+Gaël Bernard is a PhD candidate (enrolled at UNIL) working under the co-supervision of Prof. Periklis Andristos (UToronto) and Prof. Kévin Huguenin (UNIL).
 He started his PhD in 2015.
 He completed his MSc in Information Systems at UNIL by working on data warehouse solutions for regulatory and compliance at PwC Switzerland–a work for which he received the best Master thesis award.
 His current research focuses on customer journey experience improvement through process mining and customer journey mapping, a customer-centric approach that leverages evidences stemming from data.

-Alexandra Mihaela Olteanu (PhD candidate)
+Alexandra Mihaela Olteanu (PhD, EPFL, 2013-2019)

-Anh Pham is a PhD candidate (enrolled at EPFL) working under the co-supervision of Prof. Jean Pierre Hubaux (EPFL) and Prof. Kévin Huguenin (UNIL).
-She started her PhD in 2013.
-In 2013, she earned her MSc. in Mobile Computing and Network Security from KTH Royal Institute of Technology (Sweden) and Aalto University (Finland).
+Anh Pham joined ABB Research in 2019, after she earned her PhD from EPFL for the work she conducted under the co-supervision of Prof. Jean Pierre Hubaux (EPFL) and Prof. Kévin Huguenin (UNIL).
+Her PhD research focused on security and privacy issues in mobile operating systems and location-trace-based services such as activity-based social networks (a la RunKeeper) and ride-hailing services (a la Uber).
+In 2013, she earned her MSc in Mobile Computing and Network Security from KTH Royal Institute of Technology (Sweden) and Aalto University (Finland).
 She was granted the Erasmus Mundus scholarship for the entirety of my master’s studies.
-In 2010, she received her BSc. in Information Technology from Vietnam National University (Vietnam).
-Her research focuses on security and privacy issues in location-trace-based services such as activity-based social networks (a la RunKeeper) and ride-hailing services (a la Uber).
+In 2010, she earned her BSc. in Information Technology from Vietnam National University (Vietnam).